 Rolf Potts – Travel Writer Rolf Potts rose to prominence following the success of his well-known book Vagabonding.
 On his website, he has articles on travel writing and profiles various travel writers.
 It also has articles that deviate from travel writing, including cinema and cultural commentary.

 Travel Writing World – This is the website you’re currently on.
 It features articles on travel writing news, interviews with travel writers on its award-winning podcast, book reviews, and much more.

 These online resources publish articles and offer services that are designed to help freelancers get more paid work or help with advice specific to freelance writing.
 Some post calls for submissions, leads, etc.

 Travel Magazine Database – The title says it all.
 This premium service breaks down the various departments and sections of magazines and gives you a sense of what editors typically publish.
 It also includes the names and email addresses of magazine editors.

 Pitchwhiz – This website is all about helping freelance writers connect with editors seeking submissions.
 You can see articles sought after by editors and even send them pitches through the platform.
 It is good practice to check once a week to see what editors are looking for.

-There are a number of online courses that will help beginners learn more about the travel writing space.
-To be sure, there are more expensive face-to-face courses that some individuals may prefer, like the ones held in Paris and Santa Fe by Rolf Potts and David Farley respectively, but this is a list of some of the best the self-paced online courses available today.
+There are a number of online courses that will help beginners learn more about travel writing.
+To be sure, there are more expensive face-to-face courses that some individuals may prefer, like the ones held in Paris and Santa Fe by Rolf Potts and David Farley respectively, but this is a list of some of the best self-paced online courses available today.